Chair: Steven Stern, PhD

 Majors in natural sciences may not elect the H/S/U option for courses in their major.

 There are no second language requirements for majors in the Division of Natural Sciences.
 However, it should be noted that many graduate programs require a reading knowledge of one or two second languages or computer science.
 Therefore, students planning graduate study should seriously consider course work in a foreign language, or Computer Science.

 All students, unless specifically noted in the major requirements, must complete the general education requirements, in addition to major requirements, by earning at least 12 credits in each of the three divisions of arts and sciences: the humanities, the social sciences, and the natural sciences.
 The 12 credits in each division must be distributed in the manner described in the General Education Requirements: Knowledge Areas section.
 All major programs in the division require at least 12 credits in the humanities and social sciences divisions as described earlier in this bulletin.
 For general education natural sciences knowledge area requirements in these three majors, courses must be distributed as described in handouts obtained from the department of interest.

 These degree requirements apply to students who will complete degrees in natural sciences at Pitt-Johnstown.
 Students who plan to relocate to other schools of the University should be guided by the requirements set forth in the appropriate University bulletin.

 Natural Sciences Internships

 A limited number of students majoring in the division may serve a one to six credit internship in biology, chemistry, energy and earth resources, mathematics, or psychology.
-Computer science students may serve one to three-credit internships for a maximum of two semesters.
 This experience is designed to provide students with field experience in their chosen majors.
 Students must seek permission from the department coordinator for admission.